 The reason is that most insurance products are necessary part of modern life.
-You can’t own a car without automobile insurance, and while your mortgage company may not require that you have homeowners insurance, would you really consider leaving the single biggest investment of your life unprotected?
+You usually can’t own a car without automobile insurance, and your mortgage company will likely require that you have homeowners insurance.

 The individual mandate of the Affordable Care Act ensures that there will always be a steady supply of health insurance customers.
 Of the major insurance types, the only one that is even considered optional by some people is life insurance — but in today’s more financially savvy world, that is less true than ever before.

 In this post, we’ll talk about what you need to know before you make a decision about whether to start your own insurance business.
 Here, we look at:

 - Does your personality match what it takes for how to sell insurance?

 - Can you get the licensing required to operate in your area?

 - Will you need an agency license?

 - Do you have access to the needed start-up costs?